 Sections 15a and 17: Affected people/DG may file compensation suits/cases in the Environment Court on behalf of affected people.

 Environment Conservation Rules, 1997

 Rule 3: Factors to be taken into consideration while declaring any area as ECA (human habitat, ancient monument, archaeological site, forest sanctuary, national park, game reserve, wild animals and their habitat, wetland, mangrove, forest area, bio-diversity)

 Rule 7: Classification of industries as GREEN, ORANGE-A, ORANGE-B and RED in consideration of their location and impact on the environment

 Rule 12: Environmental standards for air, water, sound, odour and other components.

 Objective: Speed up justice against environmental offences, Setting up, jurisdiction and working module of Environmental Courts (sections 4, 7, 14).
 Setting up, jurisdiction and working module of Special Magistrate Courts (sections 5, 6, 9, 10).
 Investigation into Environmental Offences (section 12) Settlement of Disputes (section 18) etc.

-At present, there are about 210 laws relating to environment and over 30 policies, strategies and action plan pertinent to environmental administration. thought the loophole made them quite tough to implement moreover power and politics always come in to play.
+At present, there are about 210 laws relating to the environment and over 30 policies, strategies and action plan pertinent to environmental administration. thought the loophole made them quite tough to implement moreover power and politics always come in to play.